ShashankBongale/Map-Reduce/README.md

 # Map-Reduce
-This repository has Golang implementation of Map-Reduce research paper published by Google
+This repository has Go implementation of Map-Reduce research paper published by Google

+## Info about repository
+* main directory has main functions for coordinator and worker process.
+* We need to pass input files as command line argument for coordinator process.
+* We need to pass user defined map and reduce function as argument for worker process.
+* Coordinator schedules map and reduce tasks.
+* Any number of workers can be launched and coordinator distributes the map and reduce tasks between these worker process.

+## Usage
+### Command to build user defined map reduce function
+go build -buildmode=plugin ../mrapps/wc.go

+### Command to run coordinator process
+go run mrcoordinator.go pg-*.txt

+### Command to run worker process
+go run mrworker.go wc.so